Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 (probably possible, fun to try, but would someone use it?)
 - Uploader should probably have some protection against concurrent modification of things.
+- drag and drop thumbnails on thumbnail image box and drop video files in the list of videos to add list?

+#### Java 11 (planned to be released at the end of september)
-- Toast notification when all uploads finished?
+- Toast notification when all uploads finished
+- Progress bar on taskbar icon
+- Bundle Java with the program

 #### Things to change on wiki when releasing next update
 - Pressing enter in playlist/preset name box